 If anyone knowingly gives alcohol to a person who is intoxicated, that person or business can be held liable when the intoxicated person causes an injury or death.
 Consequently, dram shop laws in Indiana cover restaurants, bars, liquor stores, convenience stores, hosts of private parties, and hosts of company parties.

 Therefore, anyone serving alcohol needs to understand Indiana’s dram shop laws and be very careful to avoid liability for serving alcohol to an intoxicated person.
-Injured people should also familiarize themselves with dram shop laws and speak to an Indiana liquor liability lawyer as soon as possible.
+Injured people should also familiarize themselves with dram shop laws and speak to an Indiana liquor liability lawyer as soon as possible to file a dram shop claim.

 Who Can Be Sued Under Indiana’s Dram Shop Laws?